 In the century since its apparent creation the flag has been rarely seen in standard reference works on British flags and symbols although it was known amongst enthusiasts and accordingly, as one of the first specifically created local flags in the country, it was naturally automatically included in the registry as its first “regional” flag.
 Unfortunately it has been seldom seen in the region that it represents, where arguably loyalties to town or county and local rivalries, may overshadow interest in the wider region and its flag.
 Notably, however, the East Anglian flag was deployed as an emblem in the 1950s and 1960s

 by the ‘Eastern District Licensed Trade Association’ a regional branch of a national organisation, formed in 1888, as the ‘National Trade Defence Fund’, to campaign on behalf of the breweries and licensed trade against the temperance movement and measures to stifle their trade.
 Use of the flag by this body, whose remit covered the four recognised East Anglian counties, was particularly apt.

 Another example of its use was in 2004 where it was raised by a supporter of the Cambridge University boat crew during the famous race along the River Thames, Cambridge University lying within the bounds of East Anglia.
 Here it is seen wielded alongside the flag of Wessex, in which regional territory, some hold, Oxford University is situated.

 and are seen in the arms of Colchester

 and the University of East Anglia

-The same three crowns are also present on the flag of Cambridgeshire which of course lies within East Anglia.
+The same three crowns are also present on the flag of Cambridgeshire which of course, as stated, lies within East Anglia.

 Although comparatvely rare, in recent years this regional flag has enjoyed a boost in popularity and has begun to be seen more often